2001 NCAA Division I men's lacrosse tournament

+The 2001 NCAA Division I lacrosse tournament was the 31st annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs, held at the end of the 2001 NCAA Division I men's lacrosse season.

-The 2001 NCAA Men's Lacrosse Championship game was played at Rutgers Stadium in front of 21,268 fans.
-A Princeton goal with 41 seconds remaining in the first overtime period lifted second-seeded Tigers (14-1) to a 10-9 victory against top-seeded Syracuse (13-3).
-With the victory, Princeton earned its sixth national championship (1992, 1994, 1996, 1997, 1998) in ten years.
+A Princeton goal with 41 seconds remaining in the first overtime period of the final lifted the second-seeded Tigers (14-1) to a 10–9 victory against top-seeded Syracuse (13-3).
+With the victory, Princeton earned its sixth NCAA national championship (1992, 1994, 1996, 1997, 1998) in ten years.
 This marked the fourth time that the Tigers had won the title game in overtime.

-Tournament overview

 The victory was the 11th straight for Princeton in one-goal games, including all three of its tournament games.
 Most outstanding player B.J.
 Prager scored the game-winner, his fourth tally of the day, with 41 seconds left in the five-minute overtime period.